mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 If data is very pre aggregated at the data worksheet level, then there will not be very much aggregation happening in the crosstab.

 There are other options besides a table to show detail level rows.
-When viewing a crosstab, users can utilize the show details feature, multiselecting desired cells and clickingshow details in the popup menu commands to  display all rows that make up the selected aggregates.
+When viewing a crosstab, users can utilize the show details feature, multiselecting desired cells and clicking 'Show Details' in the popup menu commands to  display all rows that make up the selected aggregates.

+You cannot perform the 'Show Details' function on a detail level table as the table is already displaying the most granular level of data that is available on the dashboard level.

-no show details on detail table as there is no further level of data to drill down into so a crosstab still has drilldown options to see detail level table is selected column headers and table style, with the option to export rows crostab default behavior is merging duplicate cells in row and column headers
+so a crosstab still has drilldown options to see detail level table is selected column headers and table style, with the option to export rows crostab default behavior is merging duplicate cells in row and column headers